Difference Between OST and PST Files and How to Troubleshoot Them

 Data Synchronization Syncs with Exchange server; updates automatically when online.
 No synchronization; data is static and local.

-Accessibility Requires an active connection to Exchange for full functionality.
+Accessibility Provides offline access, but requires an active connection to sync new data.
 Accessible anytime, regardless of internet connection.

 File Size Limitations Limited by Exchange server configuration.
 Size limits vary by Outlook version (up to 50 GB or more in newer versions).